wasmCloud/wasmcloud-operator/README.md

 kubectl kustomize build deploy/local | kubectl apply -f -
 ```

+## Automatically Syncing Kubernetes Services

+The operator automatically creates Kubernetes Services for wasmCloud
+applications.
+Right now this is limited only to applications that deploy the
+wasmCloud httpserver component using a `daemonscaler`, but additional support
+for `spreadscalers` will be added in the future.

+If you specify host label selectors on the `daemonscaler` then the operator
+will honor those labels and will only create a service for the pods that match
+those label selectors.

 ## Argo CD Health Check

 Argo CD provides a way to define a [custom health